lllyasviel/stable-diffusion-webui-forge/README.md

 ![image](https://github.com/lllyasviel/stable-diffusion-webui-forge/assets/19834515/a7798cf2-057c-43e0-883a-5f8643af8529)

-Similar components like HyperTile, KohyaHighResFix, SAG, can all be implemented within 100 lines of codes (and we will add soon).
+Similar components like HyperTile, KohyaHighResFix, SAG, can all be implemented within 100 lines of codes (see also the codes).

 ControlNets can finally be called by different extensions.
 (80% codes of ControlNet can be removed now.)